ygabdn29/sunnyside-landing-page/README.md

 ### Continued development

 - Adding more breakpoints so the design stays consistent in wider array of screen sizes
+- Some spacing and color could be more accurate to the design

 ### Useful resources